-The graduation rate is stable at 90.4% with our SED student population decreasing by 3% from last year and they are in the orange band.
+The graduation rate for overall students increased by 2.9% to 93.2% with our SED student population increasing by 1% to 88.5% both are in the green band.

-Our suspension rate decreased by 6.6% overall.
-The SED students decreased by 5.9%, students with disabilities decreased by 18.5% and students who are 2 or more races decreased by 8.5% putting each of these groups in the yellow band.
+Our overall student suspension rate maintained at 3.8% suspended at least 1 day placing us in the yellow band.
+The SED students decreased by 1.7%, students with disabilities decreased by 3.8% and students who are 2 or more races decreased by 2.6% putting each of these groups in the green band.

-Summerville will continue to address the needs of our students specifically in the area of math and science achievement with additional staff professional development, the math department is piloting a new curriculum adoption, and the school will transition away from the integrated math pathway to the traditional math pathway.
+Summerville will continue to address the needs of our students specifically in the area of math and science achievement with additional staff professional development, the math department implemented a new curriculum adoption tis year, and the school transitioned away from the integrated math pathway to the traditional math pathway.